aantron/ocaml.org/data/planet/typeocaml/recursive-memoize--untying-the-recursive-knot.md

     <p>(I never thought before that a recursive function can be split like this, honestly.
 I don't know how to induct such a way and can't explain more.
 I guess we just learn it as it is and continue.
 More descriptions of it is in the book.)</p>
   </blockquote>

-  <p>This is &quot;untying the recursive knot&quot;.
+  <p>This is "untying the recursive knot".
 And I thought I might find a nice wikipedia or similiar entry... but I mostly find Harrop. :) He actually had a nice article on this many years back in his OCaml Journal.
 Anyway, if the author swings by, searching for that phrase may turn up more material on the technique.</p>
 </blockquote>

 <p>It greatly enlightened me.
 Hence, in this post, I will share with you my futher understanding on <em>recursive memoize</em> together with the key cure <em>untying the recursive knot</em> that makes it possible. </p>